glo-mccollough/glo-mccollough/README.md

 Hello,
 ==============

 My career experience does not define me as a person.
 It adds to my uniqueness and style.
-I live each day to learn, collaborate, and create something meaningful. ~ Glo
+I live each day to learn, lead, collaborate, and create something wonderful. ~ Glo

 Current and former titles have included...
 ================